 Of all the Victorian era events I have attended, dancing the night away to a live brass band at a Victorian ball is my favorite!
 Dancing among elegant ladies’ Victorian ball gowns and gentlemen’s tailcoats is heaven to me.
 It is how I got started in historical costuming in the first place.
-After attaining my first Victorian dance I spent the next 2 months sewing a new Victorian ball gown to wear.
-I went to the fabric store picked out a ballgown pattern, fabric, and trim and dusted off my sewing machine.
+After attending my first Victorian dance, I spent the next 2 months sewing a new Victorian ballgown to wear.
+I went to the fabric store, picked out a ballgown pattern, fabric, and trim, and dusted off my sewing machine.
 It was beautiful!
 It was unique!
-It was 18th century!
-As it turns out I didn’t know my history and I choose an 18th century (Marie Antoinette / Outlander era) pattern instead of a 1840s to 1901 Victorian ball gown.
+It was 18th century! — And as it turns out, I didn’t know my history and chose an 18th century (Marie Antoinette / Outlander era) pattern instead of a 1840s to 1901 Victorian ball gown.
 Big oops!

 DIY Victorian Ball Gown – The Dress

-The trick, with any DIY costume, is finding the right thrift store dress to use as your base.
-In my DIY Victorian day dress guide I suggesting pairing a full skirt with a blouse for a simple no sewing costume.
-You could do the same for an evening look but mismatched tops and bottoms were not common with ball gowns.
-For a Victorian formal gown look for a thrift store dress that is:
+The trick with any DIY costume is finding the right thrift store dress to use as your base.
+In my DIY Victorian day dress guide, I suggesting pairing a full skirt with a blouse for a simple no sewing costume.
+You could do the same for an evening look, but mismatched tops and bottoms were not common with ball gowns.
+For a Victorian formal gown, look for a thrift store dress in the following:

 - Strapless or off the shoulder.
 Short puff or long sleeves are ok too.

-- Lace, lace and more lace.
+- Has lace, lace, and more lace.
 Old Wedding gowns are great.
 Taffeta, velvet, cotton, damask, silk, and satin are good too.
 Avoid tulle/net and metallics.

-- A cheap Southern Belle Halloween costume can be good as is or redecorated into something unique to you.
+- A cheap Southern Belle Halloween costume – these can be good as is or redecorated into something unique to you.

-My recent trip to the thrift store left me with few dress choices (it was Halloween and all the good dresses were gone.)
-However, I managed to find a black velvet dress, satin 90s prom dress, and a red peasant dress.
-I choose each one because of the full skirt and low or no straps.
+My recent trip to the thrift store left me with few dress choices (it was Halloween and all the good dresses were gone).
+However, I managed to find a black velvet dress, satin ’90s prom dress, and a red peasant dress.
+I chose each one because of the full skirt and low or no straps.
 I also had an 80s prom dress in my closet just waiting for this day.
-The only issue with it is it had sleeves (most ballgowns don’t) and it was too short (knee length instead of floor length.)
+The only issue with it is it had sleeves (most ballgowns don’t) and it was too short (knee length instead of floor length).
 Even with these faults, it was still usable.

-There are many possibilities and none of it requires sewing — just a box of safety pins.
+There are many possibilities, and none of them require sewing — just a box of safety pins.

 More DIY Victorian Ball Gowns